ckhp/SerendipityEvaluationModel/README.md

 ## Input: Turtle-Syntax Linked Data File Format

-One should expliecitly denote the level of each node.
+One should explicitly denote the level of each node.

 Given format for this is as follows: